 When you’re looking for an emotional support animal, you might be wondering whether you should get an emotional support dog or an emotional support cat.
-There are benefits to both and, if you don’t already have your chosen support animal, you might find one suits you better!
+There are benefits to both, and if you don’t already have your support animal you might find that one suits you better!

 Make the right decision.

 There is no “one size fits all” when deciding whether you need an emotional support dog vs. an emotional support cat.
 If you tend to be more of a dog person or a cat person, it might seem like an easy decision to make, but keep in mind the emotional support animal might be different from your pet preferences.

 Even so, it’s always a good idea to start with what you know when you’re looking for the perfect emotional support animal.
 If you know you like dogs, you might be better off with an emotional support dog.
 If you know you like cats, the choice might be clear to get an emotional support cat!

 Many people who have ESAs actually have the animal before they register it as an emotional support animal!
 If you already have a cat or a dog and it provides you with companionship, that animal just might work out as your emotional support cat or emotional support dog.

 This isn’t to say that all pets should become emotional support animals!
 There might be some things that limit your pet or maybe the pet just isn’t a great fit for your emotional needs, but it can be simple to already have a pet that you use as a registered emotional support animal.

 Remember, talk to the medical professional who is writing your emotional support letter and let them know you already have an emotional support dog or cat in mind!

 Just as if you were looking for a pet, emotional support animals come with benefits.
 These benefits could be the deciding factor of whether you get an emotional support dog or an emotional support cat.
 Keep in mind that both animals can be similar in that they provide you with a companion.
 They will likely be very loyal as long as you treat them right and they can give you a sense of calm.